 What’s So Magic About Magic Mouthwash?

 Sores within your mouth and throat can occur from many types of chemotherapy as well as radiation therapy to the head & neck region.
-Those receiving high-dose chemotherapy as part of a Stem Cell/Bone Marrow Transplant are very susceptible to developing mouth sores called mucositis.
-Oral mucositis can make eating and swallowing very uncomfortable, resulting in nutritional concerns and weight loss.
+Those receiving high-dose chemotherapy as part of a Stem Cell/Bone Marrow Transplant are extremely susceptible to developing mouth sores called mucositis.
+Oral mucositis can make eating and swallowing difficult, resulting in nutritional concerns and weight loss.
 Open sores can also put you at risk for developing serious infections.

 Additional medications may be included specific to your needs and physician preference.

-So, the question remains, what is so magic about Magic Mouthwash?
+So, what is so magic about Magic Mouthwash?